 At the beginning of the data journey numbers and figures usually take precedence.
 Initially, data analysts input these numbers into spreadsheets, or the like.
-They have fantastic algorithms and a huge capability to analyse data and move it along towards information and knowledge.
+They have fantastic algorithms and a vast capability to analyse data, and move it along towards information and knowledge.

 Knowledge is useful, but what we want is wisdom.
 Knowledge is knowing that Fukushima nuclear power plant sits on a massive geological fault line.
 This being the Pacific ring of fire.
 Wisdom is knowing not to build a Nuclear power plant 30 feet above sea level when there is a 200-year history of 50-foot waves.

 We live in a Knowledge Economy, with all the worlds knowledge at our fingertips.
-Yet, despite having the information, we are drowning, whilst facing a Tsunami of problems.
+Yet, despite having the information, we are drowning in data, whilst facing a Tsunami of problems.

 To make sense of this knowledge (experience), and extract value from this rich data source, you first need the capability to analyse text.
 Recent advances in technology, in particular AI, ML, and NLP, has given many Tech companies a platform, and the potential capability to make sense of unstructured text.